-The NaN's perform two functions: they provide a means for identifying break points in the data.
+The Nan's perform two functions: they provide a means for identifying break points in the data.
 They also serve as pen-up commands when the Mapping Toolbox plots vector maps.
 The shorelines can be displayed by using

 '''

 data = load('coastline.txt');

-plot(data(:,1),data(:,2),'k'); axis equal
+plot(data(:,1),data(:,2),'k'), axis equal

 xlabel('Longitude'), ylabel('Latitude')

 '''

-More advanced plotting functions are contained in the Mapping Toolbox, which allow to generate the following plot (Fig. 7.1):
+More advanced plotting functions are contained in the Mapping Toolbox, which allow to generate an alternative version of this plot (Fig. 7.1):